Intervention/gif/README.md

 GIF into individual `GDImage` objects for each frame and is therefore dependent on the GD library.

+The library is the main component of [Intervention Image](https://github.com/Intervention/image) for processing animated GIF files with the GD library, but also works independently.

 ## Installation

 You can easily install this package using [Composer](https://getcomposer.org).